CHTC/chtc-website-source/_uw-research-computing/staging-transition.md

 ## Transition to a new `/staging` directory structure

-Starting Monday, May 4, we are transitioning to a new directory structure for personal staging directories. **This affects all users on the HTC system**.
+Starting May 15, we are transitioning to a new directory structure for personal staging directories. **This affects all users on the HTC system**.
+Plan to adjust your workflows by June 15.
+See [What you should do](#what-you-should-do) for details.

 Personal staging directories will now be located in **alphabetized subdirectories** based on the first letter of your NetID.
 For example: